 - Is there a realistic family living arrangement that would support the s.102B(4) shared-occupation route?
 If yes, that is often the cleanest lifetime route.

-- Is the donor in robust health at age 65-72?
-If yes, the full-market-rent route remains viable.
-If 75+, the seven-year clock is more uncertain.
+- Are you in robust health at 65 to 72?
+If yes, the full-market-rent route is viable.
+At 75 and over, the seven-year clock is too uncertain to rely on.

 - Is there a surviving spouse who would benefit from IPDI protection?
-If yes, the will trust route is the defensive overlay.
+If yes, the will trust is your defensive overlay.

 Where to read next

 - GROB s.102 family home shared occupation s.102B UK mechanics.
-Full statute walkthrough and case-law.
+The statute and case-law in full.

 - IHT residence nil rate band £2m taper property portfolios.
-Taper mechanics on portfolio estates.
+How the taper hits portfolio estates.

 - Inheritance tax rental property UK guide.
-Rental portfolio comprehensive deep.
+IHT across a rental portfolio.

 - IHT property investors decision framework 2026 onwards.
-Broad IHT decision pillar.
+The wider IHT decision for investors.

 - IHT spouse exemption and long-term resident election.
-Spouse and LTR architecture.
+Spouse exemption and the long-term-resident rules.

 - IHT lifetime gifts 7-year rule property taper.
-Taper mechanics.
+How taper relief works on lifetime gifts.

 - IHT 7-year clock property gifting mid-life landlord strategy.
-Strategic gifting depth.
+Timing gifts around the seven-year clock.

 - Deed of variation property estate.
-Post-death redirection deep.
+Redirecting an inheritance after a death.

 - Inheritance tax: a brief summary.
-Top-of-funnel IHT orientation.
+A plain starting point on IHT.

 - Gift with reservation of benefit.
-GROB entry-tier orientation.
+GROB explained from scratch.

 - Inheritance tax: lifetime gifts vs transfer at death.
-Lifetime versus death decision pillar.
+Giving in life versus leaving at death.

 - Inheriting a house in the UK.
-Beneficiary perspective.
+The same picture from the beneficiary's side.

 The bigger picture

-The family home sits at the intersection of IHT, CGT, and family-living reality in a way no other asset does.
-For most readers the conclusion is that Route A (do nothing structural) is the right default.
-The £1,000,000 combined allowance, the CGT uplift on death, and the relative simplicity of the route handle most middle-income estates without the complexity of lifetime gifting.
+No other asset sits across IHT, CGT, and where your family actually lives the way the family home does.
+For most people the honest answer is that Route A, doing nothing structural, is the right default.
+The £1,000,000 combined allowance, the CGT uplift on death, and the sheer simplicity of leaving things alone deal with most middle-income estates without the cost and risk of giving the house away in your lifetime.

-The lifetime gift routes (B and C) earn their complexity above the £1m allowance threshold or where the £2m RNRB taper bites.
-The IPDI route (D) earns its complexity where there is a surviving spouse to protect and children from a previous marriage or asset-protection concerns to manage.
+Routes B and C earn their complexity once you are over the £1m allowance, or where the £2m RNRB taper starts to bite.
+Route D earns its where there is a surviving spouse to protect, children from a previous marriage, or assets you want locked down for the next generation.

-The architecture has been stable since 6 April 2017 (RNRB introduction) with the freeze extended to 5 April 2031 at Wave 6 close.
-The reform fronts active in 2026 and 2027 (BPR and APR cap, pensions into IHT) do not change the family-home framework directly but do change the size of the surrounding estate against which the family home is being valued.
-The four-route decision pillar holds; the figures around it shift with the wider reform calendar.
+The framework has been stable since the RNRB came in on 6 April 2017, and the freeze now runs to 5 April 2031.
+The reforms landing in 2026 and 2027 (the BPR and APR cap, and pensions coming into IHT) do not change the family-home routes themselves, but they do change the size of the estate the home is being valued inside.
+The four routes hold; it is the figures around them that move with the wider reform calendar.